CAP18 Abstract Program Important Dates to Remember

 In addition, the CAP18 Abstract Program provides a unique opportunity for residents to enhance research skills, develop writing proficiency, gain practical experience at presenting their findings, and contribute to the literature and advancement of pathology.
 Accepted abstracts and case studies will be published as a Web-only supplement to the September 2018 issue of the Archives.
 CAP junior members who have their abstracts accepted are eligible for cash awards as part of the Top 5 Junior Member Abstract Program.

-Abstract and case study submissions will be accepted beginning at noon Central time on Monday, January 8, 2018 through 5 p.m.
+Abstract and case study submissions will be accepted until 5 p.m.
 Central time Friday, March 9, 2018.
-A link to the abstract submission site will appear here on January 8.

 CAP18 Abstract Program Evaluation Criteria